thompsonsed/pycoalescence/docs/_build/html/_sources/README_pycoalescence.rst.txt

 Installation issues
 '''''''''''''''''''

-If you are on Windows or Linux, consider using conda to manage package dependencies.
-Errors related to installation from conda should be reported.
+Consider using `conda <https://conda.io/docs/>`_ to manage package dependencies if you experience issues and please report any problems you have.
 On Mac OS X, installation via pip requires that the dependencies have already been provided.

 The most common issue for installing **pycoalescence** is gdal dependencies not being found (including errors relating to cpl_error.h, gdal.h, gdal_priv.h or cpl_conv.h).
 This is usually the result of gdal installing in a non-standard